 How are robots and drones relevant in civic space and for democracy?

 Drones and robots have a wide range of applications in the civic space.
-In disaster response and preparedness, search and rescue robots and drones can be used to locate survivors trapped in earthquake debris or floods, and provide real-time data and sensory outputs to relief and rescue operators.
-This short video by the Centre for Robot-Assisted Search and Rescue chronicles the use of robots in different disaster situations that occurred across the world between 2001 and 2017.
+In disaster response and preparedness, search and rescue robots and drones can be used to locate survivors trapped in earthquake debris or floods and provide real-time data and sensory outputs to relief and rescue operators.
+This short video by the Centre for Robot-Assisted Search and Rescue chronicles the use of robots in different disaster situations that occurred worldwide between 2001 and 2017.

-Robots have many emerging uses in health care and therapy.
-For example, they can assist with daily tasks, like with food preparation, or reminders to take medicine.
+Robots have many emerging uses in healthcare and therapy.
+For example, they can assist with daily tasks, like food preparation, or reminders to take medicine.
 They can also enhance prosthetic limbs: this video by the Guardian explores different kinds of robotic prosthetics enabled by “bionic technology.”
-Robots can serve as assistants in medical procedures and surgeries, and as nurses.
-Some robots can even resemble the human or animal form and be used to provide emotional support, aid, or therapy: for example, PARO, a therapy robot that resembles a harp seal, has been used in the care of elderly patients with dementia.
-Because these are novel technologies, not enough is known about their effects on patients; most research is theoretical, and it does not account for the patients’ perspective.
-Still, robots in health care and assistance is a growing field of research and investment.
+Robots can serve as assistants in medical procedures and surgeries and as nurses.
+Some robots can even resemble human or animal forms and be used to provide emotional support, aid, or therapy.
+For example, PARO, a therapy robot that resembles a harp seal, has been used in the care of elderly patients with dementia.
+Because these are novel technologies, not enough is known about their effects on patients; most research is theoretical, and it does not account for the patient’s perspective.
+Still, robots in healthcare and assistance are growing fields of research and investment.
 For more, see this position paper on “Assistive technology and people.”